rcsoccersim/manual/source/gettingstarted.rst

 This page contains (links to) useful information about RoboCup in general and the RoboCup Soccer Simulator.

+This is a short description of what hides behind the buttons:

+Home: The RoboCup Soccer Simulator homepage.

+SSIL: The Simulated Soccer Internet League is a continuous tournament hosted at the University of Koblenz.
+On a slightly modified (slowed down) server the participating teams have a series of tournaments When a tournament is finished, the next one is started.
+The SSIL provides continuous feedback to the developers of a team and thus offers valuable help in improving the abilities of the soccer playing agents.
+So the emphasis in this event is not laid on winning tournaments or being the best team,but on testing ideas and collecting data for.Once you have your own team, you might want to join in.
+In this case just submit a request by following the link New User Request on the SSIL page.

+Clients: Since the RoboCup World Cup 2002 it is compulsory for participants to release a binary version of their team.
+Many teams have released binaries and sometimes (parts of) their source code even before that.
+The client repository collects the released teams for download.
+You should definitely have a look at the page if you need an opponent to test your team against.

+Libraries: This page contains some useful libraries for working with the simulator.
+Usually such a library is for handling the lower levels of a team, e.g. the connection and synchronization with the server, a world model, and some basic skills like dribbling or passing.

+Getting Started
+Downloads: This page very briefly explains the different downloadable packages and leads you to the actual download page.
+You may want to read this page in order to find out more about the different packages you can download and install.
+However, to get started quickly, you better follow the instructions in Section 3.3.

+Events: A list of past and upcoming local and international RoboCup events.

+Links: A collection of links to sites related to the RoboCup initiative.

+About us: This page shows the organizational structure of the RoboCup Federation in general.
+More detailed information are available about the RoboCup Simulation League and the RoboCup Soccer Simulator Maintainance Committee.

+RoboCup: The official homepage of the RoboCup Federation.
+On this page you can get all information about RoboCup, the different leagues, its aims and history.

+SIGs: A listing of the RoboCup Special Interest Groups.
+As the RobCup has a scientific background, a certain scientific infrastructure exists in addition to the annual competitions.
+In the RoboCup special interest groups scientists focus on certain research aspects.

+Old Site: This link takes you to the old RoboCup simulation site.
+It dates back to the days before the RoboCup Soccer Simulator was hosted by SourceForge.
+It was not even called RoboCup Soccer Simulator but Soccer Server in these days.

+The rest of the page contains the latest news about releases and several shortcuts to project management tools provided by SourceForge.
+Finally, if you would like to make a donation to the RoboCup Soccer Simulator Maintenance Group, click on the PayPal button at the bottom of the page.

 =================================================
 Getting and installing the server